Kubuxu/agh-assigments/esl/README.md

 four `q_round` blocks and mixing data between `q_round` blocks.

-The `core` exposes `data`, `start` and `reset` input signals (plus `clock`), and outputs result of ChaCha20 ready to be XORed do encrypt or decrypt 64 bytes of data, along with `done` signal when `output` is ready to be read.
+The `core` exposes `data`, `start` and `reset` input signals (plus `clock`), and outputs result of ChaCha20 ready to be XORed to encrypt or decrypt 64 bytes of data, along with `done` signal when `output` is ready to be read.

 The testbed is contained in `tb.py`.
 It tests both the whole core as well as the `q_round` block.